TheBluekr/DiscordBotPWS/README.md

   * Bot will take the server of the configured voicechannel as default.
   * If no administrators are configured the bot will take the application owner and server owner by default.
   * Keep in mind if the Youtube API fails the key will get reset unless the bot gets rebooted.
+  * Mods only have access to volume and adding at certain positions compared to the extended access of admins.

 ======